HANN: Homotopy auxiliary neural network for solving nonlinear algebraic equations: Acknowledgements

 \section{Acknowledgements}

-The paper is supported by the Beijing Natural Science Foundation (No. 1222014) and the National Natural Science Foundation of China (No. 11671014) and the innovative team of Minzu University of China (No. 2024XSYL06). \\ \textbf{Declarations of interest: The authors have no conflicts to disclose.}
+The paper is supported by the Beijing Natural Science Foundation (No. 1222014) and the National Natural Science Foundation of China (No. 11671014). \\ \textbf{Declarations of interest: The authors have no conflicts to disclose.}